PhineasPhreak/documents-learning/security-learning.md

 * [Probable-Wordlists](https://github.com/berzerk0/Probable-Wordlists) - This repository does not contain code, but links to a group of lists.

+* [Static Binaries](https://github.com/andrew-d/static-binaries) - This repo contains a bunch of statically-linked binaries of various tools.

 # Site with Passwords & Wordlists
 * [Weakpass](https://weakpass.com/) - Here you can find a compilation of wordlists from a variety of sources, which were joined together.